mekanoid/Stellplats/README.md

 ## Translations
-Right now the app only comes with english (default) and swedish translations.
+The app only comes with english (default) and swedish translations.
 But if you have/get an (free) account at [Transifex](https://www.transifex.net/projects/p/stellplats/ "Help translating Stellplats"), you will be able to help out with translations!

 ## Permissions
-The following permission is used in the application:
+The following permissions is used in the application:

 * Internet - for Google maps
 * GPS - for showing pitches around your current location